agonyantibodies/agonyantibodies.github.io/_posts/2016-04-22-Whos-On-Your-Team.md

 The adaptive immune system is much more complicated in its workings, but at a basic level there are two main cells:

-<u>B Cells:</u> White blood cells, lymphocytes, which have numerous sites that can identify various pathogenic proteins and organic
+<u>B Cells:</u> White blood cells, lymphocytes, which have numerous sites on their outside surface that can identify various pathogenic proteins and organic
 matter.
 Once these B-cell receptors have identified a specific antigen they will bind to it and begin to rapidly multiply, these newly replicated cells are referred to as antibodies.
 Once these antibodies are created they will be pathogen specific, and will seek out any of those pathogenic cells and mark them for destruction.
 This is one way that your body tries to protect you from getting sick from the